fastify/fastify/docs/Reference/Server.md

 #### pluginName
 <a id="pluginName"></a>

 Name of the current plugin.
+The root plugin is called `'fastify'`.
 There are three ways to define a name (in order).

 1. If you use [fastify-plugin](https://github.com/fastify/fastify-plugin) the
    metadata `name` is used.